Roots of MEVIS

 The Fraunhofer Institute MEVIS

-On January 1, 2009, MeVis Research was incorporated into the Fraunhofer-Gesellschaft and renamed Fraunhofer MEVIS, Institute for Medical Image Computing (Institut für Bildgestützte Medizin).
+On January 1, 2009, MeVis Research was incorporated into the Fraunhofer-Gesellschaft and renamed Fraunhofer Institute for Medical Image Computing MEVIS (short: Fraunhofer MEVIS).
 Prof. Dr. Heinz-Otto Peitgen was appointed Institute Director.
 The Advisory Board (Kuratorium) of Fraunhofer MEVIS convened on June 4, 2009, headed by Prof. Dr.-Ing.
 Erich R. Reinhardt, then the head of medical technology on the board of Siemens AG.
-Since early 2009, Fraunhofer MEVIS has been a member of the Fraunhofer Group for Information and Communication Technology (Fraunhofer-Verbund IUK).
+Prof. Dr. Gábor Székely took over the chairmanship in June 2014.
+Prof. Dr. Hans Maier has been elected chairman of the Fraunhofer MEVIS Advisory Board since June 2018.
+After initial membership in the Fraunhofer Group for Information and Communication Technology (Fraunhofer-Verbund IUK), Fraunhofer MEVIS has been one of the founding members of the Fraunhofer Group for Health (Fraunhofer-Verbund Gesundheit) since 2021.

 The Fraunhofer MEVIS Project Group for Image Registration was established under the direction of mathematician Prof. Dr. Bernd Fischer at the University of Lübeck in April 2010.
 The internationally renowned project group addresses medical image registration, a key skill in medical image computing, in close cooperation with the Institute of Mathematics and Image Computing (MIC) at the University of Lübeck.
 In July 2013, Prof. Dr. Bernd Fischer passed away following a short, severe illness.
 The director of the MIC, Prof. Dr. Jan Modersitzki, was appointed director of the project group in October 2014.

 In October 2012, MEVIS founder Prof. Peitgen retired after heading the institute for 17 years and his former deputy Prof. Dr. Horst K. Hahn succeeded as Interim Institute Director.
 From May 2014, the institute was jointly headed by Prof. Hahn and Prof. Ron Kikinis, MD.
 As of March 2020, Prof. Kikinis was appointed by Harvard Medical School as “B. Leonard Holman Endowed Professor of Radiology”.
-Since then, Prof. Hahn has been the sole director of the institute with his deputies Prof. Dr. Matthias Günther and Prof. Dr. Tobias Preusser.
-In June 2014, Prof. Dr. Gabor Székely from ETH Zurich was elected new chairman of the Fraunhofer MEVIS Advisory Board and Walter Märzendorfer from Siemens Healthcare its vice chairman.
-Since June 2018, Prof. Dr. Hans Maier (BGM Associates, Berlin) is elected chairman of the Fraunhofer MEVIS Advisory Board.
+Since then, Prof. Hahn has been the sole managing director of the institute, supported by two deputies.

-On January 1, 2019, exactly ten years after becoming a part of the Fraunhofer-Gesellschaft, the Fraunhofer Institute for Medical Image Computing became the Fraunhofer Institute for Digital Medicine.
+On January 1, 2019, exactly ten years after joining the Fraunhofer-Gesellschaft, the Fraunhofer Institute for Medical Image Computing MEVIS was renamed the Fraunhofer Institute for Digital Medicine MEVIS.
 The new name reflects the Institute’s substantially expanded research spectrum and the ambition to drive the transformation of tomorrow's digital, integrated precision medicine through systematic computer support.